ignatandrei/patterns/src/patternsSiteBook/book/Chapter005_Decorator.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/Decorator

 <!-- id : 8 -->
-Decorator allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.    <br />
+Decorator allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
 ## Purpose of .NET implementation

 Stream is a perfect example of the Decorator pattern.    <br />